 On September 25, 1956, the world’s first submarine transatlantic cable for telephony TAT-1 (Transatlantic No. 1) was inaugurated.
 It was laid between Gallanach Bay, near Oban, Scotland and Clarenville, Newfoundland between 1955 and 1956 by the cable ship Monarch.
-You might wonder that is was only possible to route a call between Europe and the United States before the mid 1950s, well at least by cable.
+You might wonder how it was possible to route a call between Europe and the United States before the mid 1950s, well at least by cable.
 Don’t you at least remember some old black and white movies, where they claimed to make a phone call across the Atlantic?
 Well you’re right.

 But all transatlantic calls prior to 1956 were relayed by radio transmission, which was expensive, unreliable, and often disturbed be interfering noise.
 But, now you might argue that there has been a transatlantic cable almost 100 years earlier.
 And again you are right.
 But, this first transatlantic telegraph cable laid in 1858 by businessman Cyrus West Field was only meant to transmit Morse signals and not such complex signals as the human voice.